 At Morris Bart, LLC, we guide you each step of the way after an accident.
 When dealing with property damage, follow this general guide on what to expect and how to handle insurance companies and adjusters.
-Though it’s easier for clients to take on the property damage claim themselves, your attorney can guide you in speaking with the insurance adjuster, getting a rental car, and/or fixing your damaged vehicle.
+Though it often seems easier for clients to take on the property damage claim themselves, your attorney can guide you in speaking with the insurance adjuster, getting a rental car, and/or fixing your damaged vehicle.

 Anything that was damaged in or on your vehicle during an accident is considered property damage.
 Lost a bumper during a fender bender?
 Shattered a windshield?
-These are pretty common damages to expect compensation for after an accident.
+These are common damages to expect compensation for after an accident.
 But what if your smartphone’s screen breaks while swerving?
-What if your child’s car seat is damaged?
+What if your laptop is damaged?
 If so, you’re entitled to the cost of repair or replacement value.

 For a free legal consultation, call 800-537-8185

 Get Ahead of the Adjuster

 If you are filing a fault-based claim or using your own collision coverage, you will likely need to work with an insurance adjuster to work out the details of your claim.
 If you have an attorney, they will handle this for you.

 Before speaking with an insurance adjuster, make sure you have or have done the following:

 - Claim Number: You may have this already, or else your assigned attorney can get it to you.

 - Vehicle Title: You will need to give the official title document to the adjuster if your car is paid off.
 If you do not have the title, you will give them information about your car loan.

 - Vehicle Tow: If your vehicle was towed from the scene of the accident, be sure you know where.
 Insurance companies will only pay for 2-3 days of storage fees; make sure you get your vehicle out of storage as soon as possible to avoid incurring any extra fees.
 NOTE: If your vehicle sits in a tow lot for more than 30 days, it could be sold at auction.